“Crossing Delancey” filmerick

 Signor Antonioni,

-has certainly shown he’s
+Has certainly shown he

 The film itself is great, of course: a wonderful, touchingly sad meander through 1960s London, ushering in what would later be recognized as a golden age of the cinema of urban alienation and the search for meaning amid the chaos of modern life.